TWG-Benefits/finch-flatfile/README.md

   );
   alter table connections enable row level security;

-  CREATE policy "Authenticated users can read and write to customers" ON customers
+  CREATE policy "Authenticated users and anon key can read and write to customers" ON customers
   FOR ALL
   TO anon, authenticated
   USING ( true );

-  CREATE policy "Application using anon key can read and write to connections" ON connections
+  CREATE policy "Authenticated users and anon key can read and write to connections" ON connections
   FOR ALL
   TO anon, authenticated